cristiangavriliu/ar-plant-planner/README.md

 | Cristian Gavriliu | LMU, HCI M.Sc. |
 | Noah Ibers | LMU, HCI M.Sc. |

+## License

+This project is for **personal use only** and is intended as a reference point for the projects I have completed during my studies.
 ---

 For further details, refer to the **final project report and study results**.